 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-Ever since I first grew a sourdough starter, I’ve wanted to use it to make a really good loaf of artisan bread.
-Although I thought this sourdough loaf I made shortly after beginning to bake with sourdough was good, I realize now that the reason I thought it was so great was just because it didn’t look like the disaster from the previous week!
+Ever since I first grew my first sourdough starter, I’ve wanted to be able to make a really good loaf of artisan sourdough bread like my favorite regular yeast easy artisan bread.
+Although I thought this sourdough bread loaf I made shortly after beginning to bake with sourdough was good, I realize now that the reason I thought it was so great was just because it didn’t look like the disaster from the previous week!

-I should note here that by easy I mean a simple, everyday kind of sourdough loaf that uses cups to measure, few steps, and very little science involved.
-If you’d like to get really into sourdough – which can quickly become complicated and, frankly, overwhelming to me, I’ve found Northwest Sourdough to be very thorough and not too hard to follow for those wanting to dig a little deeper.
+NOTE: What I mean by ‘easy’ is a simple, everyday kind of sourdough bread recipe that uses cups to measure, few steps, and very little science involved.
+If you’d like to get really into sourdough – which can quickly become complicated (and frankly, overwhelming to me), I’ve found Northwest Sourdough to be very thorough and not too hard to follow for those wanting to dig a little deeper.

-Since my first “success” two years ago, I have been searching for a technique that would produce a loaf of sourdough artisan bread that was all the things I desired.
-So I was happy to find a great recipe from Gina at Homejoys a few months ago that I have adapted to be even easier, use an enameled pot, and consistently turn out good loaves.
+I searched for a couple years to find a technique that would produce a loaf of artisan sourdough bread that was all the things I desired.
+When I found a great recipe from Gina at Homejoys I knew right away that it could be adapted to be even easier, use my beloved enameled cast iron pot, and consistently turn out good loaves.

 The sliced loaf pictured above was made with whole wheat bread flour (verses the previous loaf, which was made with whole wheat white flour), so the crust isn’t quite the same, but still passes the test.
 And the interior is full of holes, chewy, and with just a touch of sourness.
 Perfection.

-- feed the starter the night before you want to bake
+- Feed your sourdough starter the night before you want to bake.

-- start the bread recipe the next morning
+- Start the sourdough artisan bread recipe the next morning.

-- let it rise until early afternoon before baking (and cooling) in time for dinner
+- Let the dough rise until early afternoon before baking and cooling in time for dinner.